ADVANCED PROCEDURES

 2. The second issue is for those who use their cars for sporting events; the fuel in the float bowls will climb the walls during sustained high, lateral G-loading and enter the venting holes in the top cover.
 This will flood the idle/progression circuit for the bank of cylinders on the outside of the turn.
 Typically the resulting flat spot during acceleration out of the turn is mis-diagnosed as fuel starvation rather than fuel enrichment.

 Performance Oriented implemented a revision for the top cover drilling that redirects boiling fuel through a new path into the cylinder that bypasses the path that floods the idle circuit.
-This solution requires another notch to be located in the top cover to allow fuel to spill into the cylinder resulting in the same issues as for the PMO solution (flooding of the cylinders and oil dilution).
-Racers have also found the Performance Oriented solution to cause some rich hesitation issues upon corner exit but not to the extent of the PMO solution.
-Street applications of this revised fuel path realize easier hot restarting than with the PMO solution.
+This solution requires another notch to be located in the top cover to allow fuel to spill into the cylinder resolving the issues associated with the PMO solution.

 High engine bay temperatures generate other issues such as boiling fuel in the fuel lines or in the fuel pump (typically the cause of "vapor lock" and hard starting issues).
 These are addressed by relocating the fuel pump outside of the engine bay, the best choice being on the front cross member near the steering rack.
-Application of insulation on the fuel lines within the fuel bay will help reduce heat load on the lines.
+Better yet is the adaptation of a “Return to Tank” fuel line installation as discussed in Installation Procedure.

 Use of multiple insulators between the heads and the intake manifolds is effective to help control the amount of heat conducted into the carburetors.
 It is possible to insert three or more insulators assuming longer studs are used to accommodate the stack of parts.
 The limit is how much headroom there is in the engine compartment between the air cleaners and the top of the engine bay or deck lid.
 Be sure to use gaskets between each insulator installed.
 One potential problem with installing insulators is the risk of breaking a stud in the attempt to remove it.
 A broken stud results in an instant trip to your engine builder to remove the head and get the stud extracted.